 The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Because of the particular challenges, both mental and physical, that integration into a new culture and learning environment place on an individual, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with CIE or your doctor about plans to manage your health condition abroad.

 This program includes activities that may involve using public transportation, negotiating stairs, taking long walks, and attending scheduled classes.
 If you have any concerns about your ability to perform any of these activities or have other special needs or disability-related concerns, contact CIE at firstname.lastname@example.org or (504) 864-7550.

 Robert Bell, co-director, is the director for Writing Across the Curriculum at Loyola.
-He teaches first-year English, 20th-century literature, and will be teaching Irish Film and travel writing.
+He teaches first-year English, creative writing, and will be teaching Irish Film and travel writing.